 Where to have your car repaired?

-Alternately, you can ask the insurance company if you can use your own mechanic for the repairs.
+Alternatively, you can ask the insurance company if you can use your own mechanic for the repairs.
 While some companies want to steer you towards shops in their Direct Repair or Referral Program (DRP) – to save time and money, of course – they will still allow you to select the body shop of your choice if you ask.
 Don’t discount the importance of a good body shop.
-Shoddy repairs can not only cause problems for you, but can negatively impact your cars value and make it harder to sell later on for a fair price.
+Shoddy repairs can not only cause problems for you but can negatively impact your car's value and make it harder to sell later on for a fair price.

 What kind of parts will be used?

 Once you’ve hashed out where your car will be repaired, you should find out if the insurance company requires the use of aftermarket or OEM (original equipment manufacturer) parts.
 Confused about the difference?
 If you’ve never had to have a car repaired before, then this is probably new territory for you.